Kwbmm/Homeserver/README.md

 # Docker self-hosted homeserver

-This is my personal repository of my docker services that I self-host on my Raspberr Pi 3.
+This is my personal repository of my docker services that I self-host on my Homeserver.

 The services are deployed through a docker-compose file.
 The following services are now deployed:

 ## Exposed services

   - Tiny Tiny RSS
+  - FreshRSS

 Requests are routed and handled through Traefik reverse proxy.